 How much does lifetime pet insurance cost?

 The cost of pet insurance varies depending on the age, breed and type of your pet.
-Pedigree pets are usually more expensive to insure as they are more susceptible to illnesses and conditions than mixed or crossbreed pets.
+Pedigree pets are usually more expensive to insure as they are more susceptible to certain illnesses and conditions than some mixed or crossbreed pets.
 The level of cover you choose and where you live will also affect the cost of your pet insurance.

 Below, we compare the most comprehensive lifetime policies from 7 of the most popular pet insurance providers.
-The quotes are based on a 1-year-old medium size male mixed-breed dog with no underlying health conditions and living in a South East postcode.
+The quotes are based on a 1-year-old medium-size male mixed-breed dog with no underlying health conditions and living in a South East postcode.
 As some of the policies have the option to choose the excess on the policy, we have chosen excesses as close to £100 to make the comparison as fair as possible.

 Lifetime pet insurance cost comparison